Liouville quantum gravity as a mating of trees: Quantum surfaces

 By Proposition~\ref{prop::bessel_exponential_bm}, we see that if we reparameterize $Z$ by its quadratic variation then it evolves as a $\bes^\delta$ with

 Equivalently,

 Recalling the phases described in Section~\ref{subsec::bessel_processes}, we note that: \begin{enumerate} \item If $a \geq 0$, then $\delta \geq 2$.
-This implies that $Z$ --- if started at zero ---almost surely does not hit zero in the future. \item If $a \in (-\gamma,0)$, then $\delta \in (0,2)$.
-This implies that we can view $Z$ as a process which is defined for all times and is instantaneously reflecting at $0$. \end{enumerate} In the former case, we can associate with $Z$ a single quantum wedge where the projection of the field onto $\CH_1(\strip)$ is determined by $Z$ by reparameterizing $2\gamma^{-1} \log Z$ to have quadratic variation given by $2dt$.
-In the latter case, each excursion of $Z$ from $0$ can be associated with a (finite area) quantum surface, which we can view as being parameterized by $\strip$.
-Using the change of coordinates formula (with the map $\strip \to \h$ given by $z \mapsto e^z$), this corresponds to a quantum wedge with $\alpha = Q-a$.
+This implies that $Z$ --- if started at zero --- a.s.\ does not hit zero in the future. \item If $a \in (-\gamma,0)$, then $\delta \in (0,2)$.
+This implies that we can view $Z$ as a process which is defined for all times and is instantaneously reflecting at $0$. \end{enumerate} In the former case, we can associate with $Z$ a single quantum wedge where the projection of the field onto $\CH_1(\strip)$ is determined by $Z$ by reparameterizing $2\gamma^{-1} \log Z$ to have quadratic variation given by $2dt$ (with additive constant fixed to agree exactly with this process).
+This is how we define the $\alpha=Q$, $W = \tfrac{\gamma^2}{2}$ quantum wedge.
+In the latter case, each excursion of $Z$ from $0$ (recall the form of the excursion measure from Remark~\ref{rem::bessel_ito_excursion}) can be associated with a (finite area) quantum surface, which we can view as being parameterized by $\strip$.
+Using the change of coordinates formula (with the map $\strip \to \h$ given by $z \mapsto e^z$ this corresponds to a quantum wedge with $\alpha = Q-a$).
 We will now use this construction to give a definition of a quantum wedge with $\alpha \in (Q,Q+\tfrac{\gamma}{2})$.